 Ask an expert or anyone, and they will agree there’s no secret fast track to long-term weight loss.
-It requires dedication and having faith in the idea each good decision and habit you create is an investment in a healthy lifestyle and a healthy weight.
+It requires consistency, dedication and having faith in the idea each good decision and habit you create is an investment in a healthy lifestyle and a healthy weight over the long haul.
 All of this is possible with a smart approach, starting with your nighttime routine.
 “If you’re hoping to lose weight, preparation is absolutely crucial,” says Gabrielle Desmarais, nutrition therapy coach at Forevergreen All-Natural Care and Healing.
 “It takes commitment and consistency, and if you don’t have clear guidelines for what to do and how to prepare, weight loss can become confusing and exhausting.”

 Try ending your day by setting yourself up for success the next day with these simple, nighttime hacks that take less than 15 minutes:

 By writing down what you plan to eat the following day, you’ve got a road map for what’s to come (or, what’s supposed to come).
 “This can be extremely helpful for those living with a constant on-the-go lifestyle or for individuals who simply love being able to have a macrobiotic view of their schedule and hectic day,” says Brianna Diorio, RD.
 This also makes it easier for you to log your food during the day with an app like MyFitnessPal since you will be less likely to forget and already have a reference.